webbdata/WebbData.Github.io/SQLHealthcare/healthcare.md

 ## Data Insights for Better Healthcare

-Using SQL we were able to gain some valuable knowledge from our hospital dataset.
+Using SQL, we were able to gain some valuable knowledge from our hospital dataset.
 To recap we found that:

 - 80,617 patients hospitalized for diabetes stayed in the hospital for less than 7 days
 - More procedures performed means more time in the hospital, with patients having more than 55 procedures staying in the hospital an average of 5.7 days